 Healthcare professionals encounter many aspects of human diversity when providing care, including different variations of human sexuality.

-The WMA condemns all forms of stigmatisation, criminalisation and discrimination of people based on their sexual orientation, and asserts that psychiatric or psychotherapeutic approaches to treatment must not focus upon homosexuality itself, but rather upon the conflicts which arise between homosexuality and religious, social and internalised norms and prejudices.
+The World Medical Association condemns all forms of stigmatisation, criminalisation and discrimination of people based on their sexual orientation, and asserts that psychiatric or psychotherapeutic approaches to treatment must not focus upon homosexuality itself, but rather upon the conflicts which arise between homosexuality and religious, social and internalised norms and prejudices.